cordialgerm/foe_foundry/data/5e_canonical/dretch.md

 ***Claws.*** *Melee Weapon Attack:* +2 to hit, reach 5 ft., one target. *Hit:* 5 (2d4) slashing damage.

 ***Fetid Cloud (1/Day)***.
 A 10-foot radius of disgusting green gas extends out from the dretch.
 The gas spreads around corners, and its area is lightly obscured.
 It lasts for 1 minute or until a strong wind disperses it.
 Any creature that starts its turn in that area must succeed on a DC 11 Constitution saving throw or be poisoned until the start of its next turn.
-While poisoned in this way, the target can take either an action or a bonus action on its turn, not both, and can't take reactions.
+While poisoned in this way, the target can take either an action or a bonus action on its turn, not both, and can't take reactions.</statblock>